First-home buyers lead the charge into biggest share of new mortgages

 From RNZ

-First-home buyers took a bigger share of new mortgages than property investors in June, Reserve Bank figures show, the first time this has happened.
+First-home buyers took a bigger share of new mortgages than property investors in June, Reserve Bank figures show, for the first time.

 Real estate agents say the two groups are dominating the housing market post-lockdown, but existing homeowners are sitting on their hands.